Freddy Ovett: Personal life

 Ovett was born in Dumfries, Scotland.
+His parents at the time lived nearby for 10 years at Kinmouth House in Annan where they ran a holiday and sporting breaks business.
 His father, Steve Ovett, competed for Great Britain in middle-distance running during the 1970s and the 1980s; he won gold medals at the 1980 Summer Olympics in the 800 metres, and the 1986 Commonwealth Games in the 5000 metres.
-Ovett himself also competed as a runner before cycling and still occasionally does, having completed the 2021 Los Angeles Marathon in a time of 2:48:55 and the Sant Silvestre de Girona 5k in 14:41.
+Ovett himself also competed as a runner before cycling and still occasionally does, having completed the 2023 New York Marathon in a time of 2:37:08 and the Sant Silvestre de Girona 5k in 14:41.

 His uncle, Nick Ovett, competed for Great Britain in the luge at the 1988 and 1992 Winter Olympics.